-13D.
-Supervisory Practic NOT YET READY FOR PRACTICUM and openness to feedback es READINESS FOR PRACTICUM EXPECTED MID- POINT OF and how clinicians develop to be skilled professionals READINESS FOR INTERNSHIP EXPECTED MID- POINT OF clinical relationships with supervisees, as well as supervisees' relationships with their clients READINESS FOR ENTRY TO NOT ENOUGH No expectation at this level PRACTICUM Provides helpful supervisory input in peer and group supervision INTERNSHIP PRACTICE Provides effective supervised supervision to less advanced students, peers, or other service providers in typical cases appropriate to the service setting IN THIS AREA Comments: 14.
-Interdisciplinary Syst 14A.
-Knowledge of the S fy and interact with pro fessional in multiple disc plines.
-NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM No expectations at this level EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP Demonstrates beginning, basic knowledge of the viewpoints and contributions of other professions / professionals EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE Demonstrates awareness of multiple and differing worldviews, roles, professional standards, and contributions across contexts and systems; demonstrates intermediate level knowledge of common and NOT ENOUGH INFORMATION IN THIS AREA
+relationships with their clients 13D.
+Supervisory Practice es -1 NOT YET READY FOR READINESS FOR EXPECTED MID- READINESS FOR EXPECTED MID- READINESS FOR NOT ENOUGH PRACTICUM PRACTICUM POINT OF PRACTICUM INTERNSHIP POINT OF INTERNSHIP ENTRY TO PRACTICE INFORMATION IN THIS AREA No expectation at this level Provides helpful supervisory input in peer and group supervision Provides effective supervised supervision to less advanced students, peers, or other service providers in typical cases appropriate to the service setting Comments: 14.
+Interdisciplinary Systems ems: Knowledge of key issues and concepts in n related disciplines.
+Identi ify and interact with pro ofessional in multiple disc iplines.
+14A.
+Knowledge of the Sh , ' 1 NOT YET READY FOR READINESS FOR EXPECTED MID- READINESS FOR EXPECTED MID- READINESS FOR NOT ENOUGH PRACTICUM PRACTICUM POINT OF PRACTICUM INTERNSHIP POINT OF INTERNSHIP ENTRY TO PRACTICE INFORMATION IN THIS AREA No expectations at this level Demonstrates beginning, basic knowledge of the viewpoints and contributions of other professions / professionals Demonstrates awareness of multiple and differing worldviews, roles, professional standards, and contributions across contexts and intermediate level knowledge of common and distinctive roles of other professionals